rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 that there were three types of students:

 1. Those who would never be good even though they studied hard
-2. The average students who learnt a bit but were average
+2. The average students who learnt a bit but were still average
 3. Those who were going to be good despite being at university

 You need to be something like type 3 if you have any hope of learning to be a